CEILING

 Notes 🔗

-The CEILING function handles both positive and negative numbers, effectively rounding them up to the specified significance, thereby providing a versatile tool for numerous applications.
-Keep in mind that by design, CEILING always rounds numbers up, even if they are already multiples of the specified significance.
-This ensures conformity to or exceeding of the intended criteria.
+The CEILING function rounds numbers up to the specified significance.
+It applies to both positive and negative numbers.
+Note that CEILING always rounds numbers up, even if they are already multiples of the specified significance.

 Questions 🔗